arthurspk/arthurspk/README.md

 Let's have a coffee, I'm always open to learn new things and discuss crazy ideas.
 You can reach me at arthurguiadev@gmail.com

-> To see the world, things dangerous to come to, to see behind walls, draw closer, to find each other and to feel.
-That is the purpose of life.
+> "To see the world, things dangerous to come to, to see behind walls, draw closer, to find each other and to feel.
+That is the purpose of life."
+>
 > ━ The Secret Life of Walter Mitty

 <table border="0" cellspacing="0" cellpadding="0">